 When working with caregivers to develop this guide, one thing we heard was the need for guidance on what to do when faced with an unexpected situation.
-For this reason, we have worked together to develop the 'Caregiver Plan'.
+For this reason. we have worked together to develop the 'Caregiver Plan'.
 The purpose of the Caregiver Plan is to help you prepare for unexpected situations, and to provide some guidance in moments when you're not sure what to do.

-We've included this plan with this guide.
+We've included this plan in the center of this guide so it can be easily removed.
 After creating your plan, we recommend making copies in order to put the plan where it will be easily accessible (such as the car, a purse, or a briefcase), and share it with others if needed.